MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/customerfinancialstatus.md

 ms.author: eur
 description: Defines the possible financial status values of a customer.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # CustomerFinancialStatus Value Set - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the possible financial status values of a customer.

 ## Syntax